Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/quickstart.md

 ﻿# Developer's Quickstart for transitioning a project to Jötunn

-Different developers prefer to reference their dependencies in different manners, for different usecases and situations.
+Different developers prefer to reference their dependencies in different manners, for different use cases and situations.
 This guide is meant to provide a consistent experience for dependency acquisition for both beginners, and experienced developers.

 ### Manual Dependency Acquisition (experienced developers)
 This method is for those who prefer to explicitly manage their project dependencies.
-You can simply add the Jotunn NuGet, and instead of creating `Environment.props`, make sure the file does not exist in the solution root, this will prevent the nuget from adding unwanted dependencies.
+You can simply add the Jötunn NuGet, and instead of creating `Environment.props`, make sure the file does not exist in the solution root, this will prevent the nuget from adding unwanted dependencies.
 You can then just ensure the `PreBuild.props` is set to false, or is deleted.

 Done!
 Your project is now all set to use Jötunn!